Posted in: How To, Lifestyle

 1. Go Bold with Your Base

 If you're looking for a table setting that's set apart from the rest — start with the base.
-Our Abbotson Linen Ticking Stripe Tablecloth in carbon is a perfect starting point for fun summer styling.
-The eye-catching ticking stripe brings dimension to your tablescape, with a monochromatic colour palette that makes it perfect for mixing and matching accessories.
+Our Aya Tablecloth is a perfect starting point for fun summer styling.
+The eye-catching floral brings dimension to your tablescape, with a multicoloured palette that makes it perfect for mixing and matching accessories.

 2. Light & Breezy

 This colour scheme is perfect for fans of coastal styling, or for any minimalists looking to dip their toes in a splash of colour.
-It pairs our Abbotson Linen Napkins in white with the Reilly Napkins in the colour chambray – a classic pairing of crisp white and soft blue that's fit for the seaside.
-Style back with the aforementioned Ticking Stripe Tablecloth, or our Harlyn Tablecloth in monochrome for something a little lighter.
+It pairs our Frama Tablecloth in salt with the coordinating napkin set – a sleek pairing of crisp white and a textured grid print that's suited to the most elevated of summer soirees.
+This design also features small embroidered details in a pop of contrasting colour, to really bring your table to life.

 Love a coordinated moment?
 You're in luck.
-Our beloved ticking stripe is also available in napkin form, perfect for pairing back with the coordinating tablecloth.
+Our Aya design is also available in napkin form, perfect for pairing back with the coordinating tablecloth.
+Or, if you want to mix in a contrasting print, try a set of Rover napkins — their layered check design is a perfect contrast against freeform florals, with equal amounts of playful colour.

 5. A Little Bit of Everything